Senior Citizens Savings Scheme (SCSS) Details

 - The PM vaya vandana yojana does not offer any kind of tax benefits and investments in it are not eligible for tax deduction under section 80c.

-Note: LIC senior citizen scheme scheme was introduced in the 2018 Budget and applications were allowed this 31st March 2020.
-However, there are proposals being made for extending this schemes as people couldn’t make investments before the deadline due to the lockdowns in place amid Coronavirus Pandemic.
+Note: LIC senior citizen scheme scheme was introduced in the 2018 Budget and applications are allowed only till 31st March 2022.

 Q1.
 How to open a Senior Citizen Savings Account?

 Ans- Opening a Senior citizen savings account is a very easy and quick process.
 You just have to reach your nearest registered bank or post office branch, fill a copy of the Form A along with providing them necessary self-attested documents like Pan Card, Adhaar card, Electricity Bill, Voter ID, and passport size photographs etc..

 Q2.
 Can I open a Joint Account for the scheme?